Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Confidential client data

-- Poor-quality outputs
+- Weak or low-quality outputs

 - Over-reliance